EnockOMONDI/yummytummy2025/HERO_SECTION_EXPANDABLE_FIX.md

 ### For Products with Variants:
 - **Price Range Display**: Shows "From KSh X +" instead of single price
-- **View Sizes Button**: Yellow gradient button with expand/collapse functionality
+- **Add to cart Button**: Yellow gradient button with expand/collapse functionality
 - **Expandable Drawer**: Grid layout showing all available variants
 - **Individual Variant Cards**: Each size has its own add-to-cart form
 - **Quantity Selectors**: Mini quantity controls for each variant